This post may contain affiliate links.

 I have had lots of preschool teaching experience in my lifetime and really enjoy teaching this age.
 They are so adorable and so eager to learn!
 All of this preschool teaching helped me to feel ready when I started our own homeschool preschool.

 Would you like a FREE printable Preschool Planning Guide?
-It is in my subscriber library click below to get access!
+It is a FREE gift to my subscribers!
+Click below to get access.

 Preschoolers need a gentle approach to learning.
 They do not need intense academics, just keep it light and enjoyable while they are young.

 Some kids are more motivated to learn than others, even at this age.
 I was so surprised to see the difference of learning styles and motivation in my first two.
 My oldest knew his letters and numbers at a year and half.
 My second was still struggling with them at age 5.
 Child number three has a whole new style of learning!
 Be aware of your child’s needs and desires while they are young and follow their lead to some extent.

 During the preschool years kids are really learning so much.
 Most of the things they need to learn at this stage are life skills and understanding right and wrong.
 They naturally want to learn new things and will ask a lot of questions about how things work and why things are the way they are.
 They are highly curious at this age!
 Encourage that curiosity.

 There has been an increasing push on academics at this early age.
 Studies have shown that this earlier learning does not help in the long run.
 Kids naturally reach cognitive milestones at certain times in life.
 Pushing things on them earlier will not change that.
 If anything it may hinder their desire to learn if they are pushed too early.